zachpmanson/notes/notes/Notes/Courses/UWA Computer Science/UWA Computer Science.md

 	- 3/10 will be companies hyping themselves up
 	- 4/10 will be inane ethics bullshit
 	- 1/10 will be alleged war criminals
-- all prior units have not adequately prepared you for this, go learn django or react because you are very likely going to need to know these.  if you are wondering if you should make a web app you should probably just make a web app
+- all prior units have not adequately prepared you for this, go learn django or [[react]] because you are very likely going to need to know these.  if you are wondering if you should make a web app you should probably just make a web app

 ## Miscellaneous Advice

-Labs are the only thing in the degree you can't get from youtube or the internet.
+Labs are the only thing in the degree you can't get from youtube or the [[internet]].
 If you are bad, actually do the labs, go in and ask the instructors questions.
 It's annoying but they can help you bridge the gap between trash and passing.

 Learn how to use the command line ASAP.
 Learn git.
 Seriously go learn git.
 So many people I met couldn't use git in their third year.
 How they made it that far sending code snippets over discord is beyond me.
 Bully everyone you know into using git.
 You will actually lose 20% mark if you don't use git+github for a group project because you will waste so much time trying to coordinate the project.
 If git is hurting your brain try using GitHub Desktop which makes it a bit easier to use for newcomers.